 Tags are most often sewn directly into the clothing.
 Short term memory issues may lead dementia patients to forget what the tag is and remove it.
 Sewing the tag into the clothing eliminates this concern.
 It is more attractive, as well.
 Wristband style transmitters can also be used.

-One of the qualities that makes RFID ideal for wandering management applications is that multiple transmissions can be read simultaneously.
+One of the qualities that makes RFID ideal for wander management applications is that multiple transmissions can be read simultaneously.
 Radio frequencies don’t require a direct line-of-sight to the reader, so there are no blind spots.
 Multiple frequencies expand the response and capabilities of the system.

 Patients who have the independence to move around are less stressed.
 Studies have shown that the sense of community provided by being able to mix with the other patients as desired is an important aspect of overall mental and physical health.
 The dementia wander prevention system can be utilized both indoors and outdoors, giving patients the freedom to go for a walk or enjoy the garden, while keeping them safe and secure.